Tutoring Services & Academic Support

-Welcome | Types of Tutoring | Tutoring Schedules | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox
+Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

-During these sessions, students can collaboratively review notes, discuss readings, ask questions, develop study skills, and prepare for exams.
-SI leaders are a valuable help in breaking down and simplifying complex information learned in class.
+During these sessions, students can collaboratively review notes, discuss readings, ask questions, develop study skills and prepare for exams.
+Participation is voluntary and open to all students in the course.

-Research shows that students who regularly attend weekly sessions receive final grades one letter grade higher than students who do not attend.
+Research shows that students who regularly attend weekly SI sessions receive final grades one letter grade higher than students who do not attend.
 They do better on tests and are more likely to return to school the next semester.

 Students, search our Tutoring Schedules to find a Supplemental Instruction session that works for you!

 Instructors, learn more Supplemental Instruction at MATC through our Frequently Asked Questions.

 Tutoring Services & Academic Support is open from 8 a.m. to 5 p.m.
 Monday through Thursday and from 8 a.m. to 4 p.m.
 Friday for Fall semester.